pektin/pektin.github.io/source/index.rst

 The Jam Programming Language
 ############################

-**An open source programming language that combines the expressiveness of dynamic languages with the power of modern type systems and native efficiency.**
+.. rubric:: An open source programming language that combines the expressiveness of
+    dynamic languages with the power of modern type systems and native efficiency.

 Expressive
 ==========